antonioCoco/SharPyShell/README.md

 ## Modules

 ```
  #download               Download a file from the server
  #exec_cmd               Run a cmd.exe /c command on the server
  #exec_ps                Run a powershell.exe -nop -noni -enc 'base64command' on the server
+ #inject_dll_reflective  Inject a reflective DLL in a new (or existing) process
+ #inject_shellcode       Inject shellcode in a new (or existing) process
  #invoke_ps_module       Run a ps1 script on the target server
  #invoke_ps_module_as    Run a ps1 script on the target server as a specific user
  #lateral_psexec         Run psexec binary to move laterally
  #lateral_wmi            Run builtin WMI command to move laterally
  #mimikatz               Run an offline version of mimikatz directly in memory
  #net_portscan           Run a port scan using regular sockets, based (pretty) loosely on nmap
- #privesc_juicy_potato  Launch Juicy Potato attack trying to impersonate NT AUTHORITY\SYSTEM
+ #privesc_juicy_potato   Launch InMem Juicy Potato attack trying to impersonate NT AUTHORITY\SYSTEM
  #privesc_powerup        Run Powerup module to assess all misconfiguration for privesc
  #runas                  Run a cmd.exe /c command spawning a new process as a specific user
  #runas_ps               Run a powershell.exe -enc spawning a new process as a specific user
  #upload                 Upload a file to the server
 ```

 ## Windows version tested